spdx/license-list-XML/CONTRIBUTING.md

 The SPDX License List is maintained by the SPDX Legal Team.
 Work and discussion is primarily done via:
 * **join the mailing list**: Please introduce yourself and let us know a bit about your interest in SPDX!
 The mailing list is our traditional form of communication.
 Join the mailing list, see archive, and manage your subscription at [via lists.spdx.org](https://lists.spdx.org/g/Spdx-legal).
-* **join the bi-weekly calls**: Bi-weekly calls and conference call info is sent prior to the calls via the mailing list.
-If you join the mailing list, you should get a recurring invite at the beinning of each calendar year.
-Meeting minutes for the calls are in the [SPDX meetings repo](https://github.com/spdx/meetings/tree/master/legal); older meeting minutes can be found at http://wiki.spdx.org/
+* **join the bi-weekly calls**: Bi-weekly conference call info is sent prior to the calls via the mailing list.
+If you join the mailing list, you should get a recurring invite at the beginning of each calendar year.
+Meeting minutes for the calls are in the [SPDX meetings repo](https://github.com/spdx/meetings/tree/master/legal); historical meeting minutes can be found at http://wiki.spdx.org/

 # Getting started
 Below are some ways you can get started participating and contributing!